A Higher-Order Language for Markov Kernels and Linear Operators: Syntax

-Even though the algorithm only requires you to sample once from each measure, it is still not possible to write it in the linear language.
+Even though the program only requires you to sample once from each distribution, it is still not possible to write it in the linear language.

-We will show in Section~\ref{sec:catsem} how the type constructor $\textcolor{npurple}\M$ actually corresponds to an applicative functor \cite{mcbride2008}.
-Therefore, the limitation above is actually a particular case of a fundamental difference between programming with applicative functors and programming with monads.
+We will show in Section~\ref{sec:catsem} how the type constructor $\textcolor{purple}\M$ actually corresponds to an applicative functor \cite{mcbride2008}, and the limitation above is actually a particular case of a fundamental difference between programming with applicative functors compared to programming with monads.

-In applicative style there are restrictions on the kinds of dependencies you can create between distributions since the continuation of the $\mathsf{sample}$ construction needs to be an MK program, making it impossible to typecheck the program: